Introduction-to-Computer-Engineering/final-project-assignment-8-week-13-babybeans/README.md

 # CPE 1040 - Fall 2019 - Assignment 8
 Submission
 ### Task 1: Visualize output of built-in function generator
-a) This video shows the configured the OUT of the built-in function generator on the workstation connected to the oscilloscope. https://imgur.com/gallery/mOg0nlE
+a) The first video shows the configured the OUT of the built-in function generator on the workstation connected to the oscilloscope.

-b ) Here is the video of the oscilloscope attached to the function generator: https://imgur.com/gallery/nSErFpw
+b ) The second video is of the oscilloscope attached to the function generator.

-c) Here is the video that shows the one line of code that sends a PWM pulse: https://imgur.com/gallery/5a2Psok
+c) The third video is the video that shows the one line of code that sends a PWM pulse.

-d) Here is a video of that shows a program that sends PWM pusles with the period of the base wave increasing by 5% every time. https://imgur.com/gallery/1wxIQhl
+d) The fourth video is a video of that shows a program that sends PWM pusles with the period of the base wave increasing by 5% every time.

 ##### Files:
 Out of the built-in generator: [link](out.js)